Corzoth/Chronos/README.md

 * Pi is reachable, and also connects to home server handler
 * Pi Connects to the internet
 * Only hardware on the pi is the pi itself, a wifi adapter, and an A2 micro SD card.
+* Currently, a discord webhook is invoked when a connection occurs, or is closed.
+This is purely for testing, as it saves me having to constantly switch output on my screen to see if a connection has occurred

 **Next steps**